Qualytics/userguide/docs/glossary.md

  <a name="check"></a>__Data Quality Check__: aka “Check” is an expression regarding the values of a Container that can be evaluated to determine whether the actual values are expected or not.

  <a name="datastore"></a>__Datastore__: Where data is persisted in a database, file system, or other connected retrieval systems.
-You can check more in [what is a Data store](/datastores/what-is-datastore).
+You can check more in [what is a Datastore](/datastores/what-is-datastore).

- <a name="datawarehouse"></a>__Data Warehouse__: A system that aggregates data from different sources into a single, central, consistent data store to support data analysis, data mining, artificial intelligence (AI), and machine learning.
+ <a name="datawarehouse"></a>__Data Warehouse__: A system that aggregates data from different sources into a single, central, consistent datastore to support data analysis, data mining, artificial intelligence (AI), and machine learning.

  <a name="distinctness"></a>__Distinctness (of a Field)__: the fraction of distinct values (appear at least once) to total values that appear in a Field